Role of an Outward Bound Trust instructor

 - To deliver outdoor education courses for Outward Bound to a wide range of clients.
-This involves flexibility from Instructors to work across all locations throughout The Trust.
+Whilst mainly being based at one centre, occasionally instructors are required to work at another centre.

 - To work as part of the instructional team in a co-operative environment providing safe and inspirational courses

 - To fulfil a variety of roles whilst looking after young people in the outdoors, ie. instructor, facilitator, coach and mentor

 - To plan and deliver activities and reviews for groups of young people, and be accountable for ensuring all learning objectives are achieved

 - To visit clients and carry out pre course briefings to ensure their aims and objectives are achieved whilst at Outward Bound

 - To act as technical support for a group instructor in activities such as climbing and canoeing which require additional instructional staff, as well as providing any necessary resource support for the programme